Thanksgiving Recipes & Thanksgiving History

 What is Thanksgiving all about?
 What is Thanksgiving really about?

-The following late summer or fall, the Pilgrims had such a surplus of food and overflowing gratitude that they hosted the Indians for a large feast.
-Around 90 of the Wampanoag Indians arrived with five slaughtered deer, and together with around 45 Pilgrims, they had a largely spontaneous three-day outdoor event, which included military-like drills, competitions & contests, and the feast that we call the first Thanksgiving.
-Whether the Pilgrims called it a thanksgiving feast is not known, nevertheless, the feast was a stark contrast to the sad events of the preceding winter.
-They were thankful to God, to the Indians, and to all things that came together to bring prosperity.
+The following late Summer or Fall, after having been given the opportunity to be industrious, the Pilgrims had such a surplus of food and overflowing gratitude for their first harvest that they hosted the Indians for a large feast.
+Responding to an invition from the Pilgrims, around 90 of the Wampanoag Indians arrived with fowl, and game of all kinds—including five slaughtered deer, and together with around 45 Pilgrims, they had a largely spontaneous three-day outdoor event, which included military-like drills, songs, games, dance, competitions and contests, and the feast that we call the first Thanksgiving.
+Whether the Pilgrims called it a thanksgiving feast is not known, nevertheless, the feast was a stark contrast to the sad events of the previous winter.
+They were thankful to God, to the Indians, and to all things that came together to bring deliverance and prosperity.
 That’s what Thanksgiving really means.

 What did they eat on the first Thanksgiving?

 Theories on what they may have eaten are partly based on written records from some who attended, as well as scholarly studies on what they ate on other occasions.
-The possible dishes include: roasted waterfowl like goose and duck and perhaps other poultry like turkey or swans or passenger pigeons or maybe even eagles or cranes, stuffing made with onions & herbs & chestnuts, dried corn, porridge, venison, lobster, clams & mussels & other shellfish, fresh and dried fruits & berries, eels, Indian tubers like turnips, stewed pumpkin and/or pumpkin bread, beans, carrots, meat pies, fish pies, boiled and/or roasted squash, cod, striped bass, bluefish, vegetable and meat stew, cornbread, acorns & other nuts, all washed down with water and/or beer made from barley.
+The possible dishes included: roasted waterfowl (like goose and duck and perhaps other poultry like turkey or swans or passenger pigeons or maybe even eagles or cranes), stuffing made with onions, herbs, chestnuts, and dried corn, porridge, venison, lobster, clams, mussels, and other shellfish, fresh and dried fruits and berries, eels, Indian tubers like turnips, stewed pumpkin and/or pumpkin bread, beans, carrots, meat pies, fish pies, boiled and/or roasted squash, cod, striped bass, bluefish, vegetable and meat stew, cornbread, acorns and other nuts, all washed down with water and/or beer made from barley.

 The first several Thanksgivings consisted of what?

 Though it may not have been strictly observed every single year since 1621, it was observed irregularly off and on, and then grew more and more regular.
-Most of the “Thanksgivings” in these first decades were observed for various different reasons or specific causes pertaining to important issues to the residents of the various colonies and communities.
-Thanksgiving gradually evolved towards a more general, standard meaning for most, and within a few decades, it became an annual fall observance in several English colonies in New England.
-By 1670, the English controlled all of the Atlantic coast from Maine to Florida, and by 1700, Thanksgiving was spreading over most of that region.
+Most of the “Thanksgivings” in the following decades were observed for various different reasons or specific causes pertaining to important issues to the residents of the various colonies and communities.
+Thanksgiving gradually evolved towards a more general, standard meaning for most people, and within a few decades, it became an annual Fall observance in several English colonies in New England.
+By 1670, England controlled all of the Atlantic coast from Maine to Florida, and by 1700, Thanksgiving was spreading over most of that region.

 Who started Thanksgiving?

-More than 150 years after the first Thanksgiving, after an important victory over the British, The Continental Congress and General George Washington made a proclamation declaring Dec.
-18, 1777, to be a national day of Thanksgiving for the victory.
+More than 150 years after the first Thanksgiving, after an important victory over the British, the Continental Congress and General George Washington made a proclamation declaring Dec.
+18, 1777, to be a national day of Thanksgiving for that victory.
 Most recognize that as our first nationally declared Thanksgiving.

-Thanksgiving gained more prominence a few years later when, according to The Mount Vernon Ladies’ Association, in 1789, Congress requested “President Washington to declare a thanksgiving observance in honor of the creation of the new United States Constitution.”
+Thanksgiving gained more prominence in 1789 when, according to the Mount Vernon Ladies’ Association, Congress requested “President Washington to declare a thanksgiving observance in honor of the creation of the new United States Constitution.”

 Why is Thanksgiving always on a Thursday?

 There is no fixed Thanksgiving date.
 The Old Farmer’s Almanac explains, “Since George Washington’s time, Thursday has been the day, and this was solidified by Abraham Lincoln’s proclamation in 1863 designating the national day of Thanksgiving to be the last Thursday of November.
-Later, that was amended to the fourth Thursday in November.”
+Later, it was amended to the fourth Thursday in November.”
+This is what we observe now.

+The way you commemorate Thanksgiving is totally up to you.
+You and your loved-ones can celebrate any way you want.
+It doesn’t have to be elaborate; the simpler the better.
 Consider creating a new Thanksgiving tradition for your family.
-It doesn’t have to be elaborate; the simpler the better.
+Some have made an annual tradition of playing a football game with friends and neighbors on Thanksgiving morning.
 You might consider playing board games or card games.
 Maybe shout-out a Thanksgiving quiz, an American history quiz, or a family history quiz.
-Perhaps you can turn on the video recorder after everyone is done eating and share stories about the best thing or most interesting thing that happened in your life this year, or just anything interesting.
-If you have little ones in the group, they can do skits, perform tricks, tell jokes, or do a speech or musical presentation.
-Getting these recorded will be a very inexpensive treasure for your posterity.
+Perhaps after everyone is done eating, you could make a video and share stories about the best thing or most interesting thing that happened in your life this year, or just anything interesting.
+If you have little ones in the group, they could do skits, perform tricks, tell jokes, or deliver a speech or musical presentation.
+Getting these recorded will be very inexpensive treasures for your posterity.
 Consider creating a Thanksgiving posterboard whereon you can put photographs of everyone in attendance from each year.
-Maybe each board can represent a two or five year period.
+Maybe each board can represent a two or five-year period.
 As the years roll on, these will become an anticipated part of Thanksgiving for many.

-You can invite the family to your house for an afternoon and evening of great food and drink, good fun and conversation, and warmed hearts.
+You might invite the family to your house for an afternoon and evening of great food and drink, good fun and conversation, and warmed hearts.
 Don’t forget to include the shut-ins and those who don’t make themselves known very much.
-It’s also a good time to consider any who don’t have loved-ones with whom to share the evening; you might consider inviting at least one of them.
-Maybe you can ask all who come to your house to prepare just one dish to bring to the dinner, thus giving them an opportunity to serve, to make their own contribution.
+It’s also a good time to consider any who don’t have loved ones with whom to share the evening; you might consider inviting one or more of them.
+Maybe you could ask all who come to your house to bring just one thing to the gathering, thus giving them an opportunity to serve and make their own contribution.
 Some groups have a prayer before dinner, others don’t.
 Most dining rooms aren’t large enough for everyone, so diners often spill-over into the living room.
-Some turn on Christmas movies to watch, while others only have music playing, so as not to interfere with conversations.
+Some turn on movies, maybe Christmas movies, while others only have background music playing, so as not to interfere with conversations.

 What do we eat for Thanksgiving Dinner?

-American Thanksgiving dinners are flexible and ever-evolving, but the typical dishes include: turkey, stuffing or dressing, ham, candied yams, cranberry sauce, baked or mashed potatoes with gravy, buttered bread rolls or biscuits, fresh or canned or frozen corn, winter squash, green beans often served as a green bean casserole, a fresh salad, and cornbread.
-For dessert, various pies are usually served, particularly pumpkin pie, sweet potato pie, apple pie, mincemeat pie, and pecan pie.
+American Thanksgiving dinner feasts are flexible and ever evolving, but the typical dishes include: turkey, stuffing or dressing, ham, candied yams, cranberry sauce, baked or mashed potatoes with gravy, buttered bread rolls or biscuits, fresh or canned or frozen corn, winter squash, green beans often served as a green bean casserole, a fresh salad, and cornbread.
+For dessert: cinnamon rolls, various pies including pumpkin pie, sweet potato pie, apple pie, mincemeat pie, and pecan pies are typically served.
 Hot, spicy apple cider or cold apple cider are always hits, as are hot chocolate or a homemade fruity punch served hot or cold.

 Why do we have Thanksgiving?